 The Rhode Island Department of Health does not endorse or promote any individual business.

-How to get Board-Approved as a Training Vendor
+How to get Board-Approved as a Training Provider

-All course providers who wish to provide Drinking Water related courses for continuing education purposes must complete and submit the DWQ Training Course Approval Application.
+All course providers who wish to provide Drinking Water related courses for continuing education purposes must review the approval process and complete and submit the DWQ Training Course Approval Application.
 Applications will be reviewed quarterly Board meetings.